simk2020/Updated-Portfolio/README.md

 3. Have a link to a downloadable PDF of your resume

-### Design

-Unfortunately, this is where it gets a little bit subjective.
-Your site should look "polished."
-Here are a few guidelines on what that means:

-* Mobile-first design

-* Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.

-* Make sure the font size is large enough to read, and that the colors don't cause eye strain.

-## Updated GitHub Profile

-Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.

-Your GitHub profile must contain at least the following items:

-8. README files.
-Every pinned project should contain a README file with:

-   * Title of app
-   * Live link to deployed app
-   * List of technologies used
-   * 1-2 sentences explaining what the app is
-   * 2-3 Screenshots / gifs of the app
-   * License (usually MIT)
-   * Contact information for you and any collaborators

 ### 3. Updated Resume

 💁 Need help building a resume?
 Check out the [Career Services milestone resources](https://sites.google.com/2u.com/careerservices-webdev/coding-milestones/milestone-develop-your-resume).